SenthilNayagan/senthilnayagan.github.io/_posts/programming/rust/2022-07-19-ownership-and-borrowing.markdown

 rating: 4.5
 ---

-The Rust’s ownership and borrowing might be confusing if we don't grasp what's really going on.
-This is particularly true when applying a previously learned programming style to a new paradigm; we call this a paradigm shift.
+The Rust’s *ownership* and *borrowing* might be confusing if we don't grasp what's really going on.
+This is particularly true when applying a previously learned programming style to a new paradigm; we call this a *paradigm shift*.
 Ownership is a novel idea, yet tricky to understand at first, but it gets easier the more we work on it.

-Before we go further about Rust’s ownership and borrowing, let’s first understand what “memory safety” and “memory leak” are and how programming languages deal with them.
+Before we go further about Rust’s ownership and borrowing, let’s first understand what *memory safety* and *memory leak* are and how programming languages deal with them.

+---

 # What is memory safety?